a. The normal function of the SLC5A5 gene

 The SLC5A5 gene provides instructions for making a protein called sodium-iodide symporter or NIS.
 In certain tissues, this protein facilitates the uptake of iodide (a negatively charged version of iodine).
 The NIS protein is found primarily in the thyroid gland, a butterfly-shaped tissue in the lower neck.
 The thyroid gland produces and releases iodide-containing thyroid hormones that play an important role in regulating growth, brain development, and the rate of chemical reactions in the body (metabolism).
 The NIS protein supports a remarkably efficient system that ensures iodine from the

+diet accumulates in the thyroid gland for the production of thyroid hormones.
+This system depends on the NIS protein being positioned in the cell membrane, so it can transport iodide from the bloodstream into particular thyroid cells called follicular cells.
 In addition to the thyroid gland, the NIS protein is found in breast tissue during milk production (lactation), ovaries, salivary glands, certain stomach cells (parietal cells), tear glands (lacrimal glands), and a part of the brain called the choroid plexus.
 During lactation, the NIS protein transports iodide into the milk to supply breast-fed infants with this critical component of thyroid hormones.

 b.
 The SLC5A5 gene share characteristics with other genes